Basirk/I2CHelper/README.md

 };
 ```

-This device has two registers that can be read, X and Y.<br>
+This device has two registers that can be read, X and Y.
 X is a single unsigned byte, and Y is a signed three-byte value.

 Here is the implementation: